EVNdevs/EVN-arduino/docs/getting-started/hardware-overview.rst

 On the RP2040, these are particularly valuable for multicore communication as it does not support atomic operations on variables (another common mechanism for core synchronization).

-The RP2040 has 32 spinlocks, but 8 of them have been reserved exclusively for libraries/end-user code.
+The RP2040 has 32 spinlocks, 16 of which have been reserved for the user.

+8 of these spinlocks are a striped range which can be shared by multiple classes, suitable for implementing memory barriers between the 2 cores.

+The other 8 are available for exclusive non-shared use by classes/end-user code.
+For the EVN libraries, we use these to do basic scheduling of certain tasks between the cores.

-The following classes use part of these 8 spinlocks:
+The following classes use some of these 16 spinlocks:

-* EVNMotor and EVNDrivebase (shared): 2
+* EVNMotor and EVNDrivebase (shared): 1 striped, 1 exclusive
-* EVNServo and EVNContinuousServo (shared): 2
+* EVNServo and EVNContinuousServo (shared): 1 striped, 1 exclusive
-* EVNAlpha: 1
+* EVNAlpha: 1 exclusive

 The spinlocks are shared across all instances of the given class(es).